Pain Remains: Critical reception

 Max Heilman of MetalSucks rated the album 4.5 out of 5 and said: "Lorna Shore clearly have a vision on Pain Remains.
 They want to write large-scale, festival-ready metal while pushing the boundaries of deathcore.
 Sure, they're not the first core band to incorporate black metal—or to drag the concept of a 'breakdown' to almost ludicrous depths—but Pain Remains stands out.
 It deserves whatever recognition it gets, because it's an insanely well-written, fun listen.
 Lorna Shore aren't just 'that blackened deathcore band from TikTok.'
 They've effectively proven their staying power in the larger pantheon of kick-assery."
 New Transcendence praised the album saying, "Pain Remains is a lot of things, but despite dense instrumental complexity, intense vocal dynamism, brilliant lyricism and marvelous production it also manages to be a remarkably fun record—and undoubtedly 2022's finest foray into the world of deathcore.
 While Lorna Shore have encountered more than their fair share of pain, they use all of it on Pain Remains, and have crafted something truly immaculate."
 Rock 'N' Load praised the album saying, "Pain Remains is the best release of 2022 so far and it's going to take some beating."
 Wall of Sound gave the album a score 8/10 and saying: "Pain Remains extends over an hour to deliver the symphonic masterpiece you expected, with more drama than a Shakespearean poem.
 Packed with not-so-kosher/halal pig-squeals, this record will have you pulling a stank face that might just leave a mark.
 My only gripes on the album include a slight overuse of symphonies (despite its impressive variation) and some of the track lengths, which may be a bit hyperbole.
 Other than that, it delivers above expectations and will be an album you remember for a very long time."

 Track listing

+The Japanese edition includes the entire ...And I Return to Nothingness EP as bonus tracks.